mehmetartun/CSEN268-F24/README.md

 3. Finally the list of the contacts are displayed as:
 ![Contact List](/assets/images/ContactListView.png)

-### Handling permissions
-The contacts permission needs to be granted by the device.
-To do this

 ### Setting up your environment before the lecture

 Each lecture is stored under a separate tag.
 In your computer do the following